zxbodya/yii-redactor-upload-action/readme.md

-ImageUploadAction
+RedactorUploadAction
 ========================

-`ImageUploadAction` — action to handle image uploads in `ImperaviRedactorWidget`
+`RedactorUploadAction` — action to handle uploads in `ImperaviRedactorWidget`

 Action properties
 -------------------